A Very Kacey Christmas

-A Very Kacey Christmas is a third studio album and first Christmas album by American country music artist Kacey Musgraves, released on October 28, 2016, through Mercury Nashville.
+A Very Kacey Christmas is the third studio album and first Christmas album by American country music artist Kacey Musgraves, released on October 28, 2016, through Mercury Nashville.
 Overall, it is Musgraves' sixth album, her third studio album, and first Christmas album.
 Produced by Musgraves, Kyle Ryan and Misa Arriaga, it features eight traditional Christmas songs and four originals.
 Special guest artists include Willie Nelson, The Quebe Sisters and Leon Bridges.

 Background and recording

 Musgraves first announced she was working on a Christmas album on June 1, 2016, before a formal announcement came on September 7, 2016.
 In an interview with Rolling Stone published on September 8, 2016, Musgraves called working on the album "one of the most enriching musical experiences."
 On recording the album, she states, "I really wanted to create a whimsical throwback holiday record, one that evokes feelings of nostalgia and simpler times.
 I think that the fine musicians and brains that were a part of this project have helped me create a body of music that can be added to people's classic collections."

 Musgraves describes the album as "part western swing sprinkled with bits of classic pop, hazy Hawaiian moments and child-like fun that all comes to a nostalgic, melancholy end and ultimately is very 'me,'" and adds, "There can be a touch of sad feelings and memories during the holiday season for a lot of people so I knew when I went in to write I wanted to include all the emotions this time of year can bring out."